kuznia-rdzeni/coreblocks/docs/Problem-checklist.md

 5. Check if your code doesn't have any combinational loops - especially if your simulation hangs.

+6. Check that you don't use repeatedly any methods/transactions inside `condition` that use `condition` themselves.
+This leads to exponential complexity.

 Please extend this list if you spot yourself doing an easy-to-fix mistake.